bennettslin/yearlings_bobtail_app/LATEST_TODO.md

     * Clicking away unselects annotation and dismisses popup ✅
         * Escape does same ✅
 * Clicking on unselected annotation shouldn't hide carousel ✅
-* Nav can also show access direction keys
 * Single key determines all logic
     * Hook up access logic
 * Test logic is correct when carousel nav is mounted